moreboi10/ANUDIP_PRACTICALS/readme.txt

           *  Left join : All records from the left table and matching records from the right table
           *  right join : ALl records from the right table and matching records from the left table
           *  full join : all the records from right table and all the records from the left table

+JDBC  : JAVA DATABASE CONNECTIVITY
+-> It is an API (application programming interface) provided by java to connect and interact with relational databases

+why use JDBC ?
+-> To perform CRUD OPERATIONs :
+    Create : used to create tables or database
+    Read  : do read or fetch OPERATIONs
+    Update :  used to update data in tables or databses
+    delete : used to delete tables and database

+    * java application can interact with MYSQL , POSTgreSQL , MONGODB , ORACLE
+    * JDBC acts as a bridge between java and databases

+JDBC Architecture:
+    * Driver manager : it manages all database drivers -> it is responsible for managing JDBC driver and connecting appropriate databases
+    * Driver : INTERFACE implimented by database vendors ( has all dependency and manages connnection with database) -> example : MYSQL JDBC Driver
+    * Connnection : interface for opening a session with database
+    * Statements / prepared statements : interface to execute Queries
+    * Result set : it stores the result retrived from the database